+where $\lambda_n > 0$ is a tuning parameter that encourages sparsity, and $P_{\lambda_n}(\cdot)$ is a penalty function.
+Model (\ref{qm}) is called generalized phase retrieval \citep{Wang2019pr, chen2022error}, whereas the phase retrieval is a special case where $\boldsymbol{Z}_i$ has rank one.
+This later case is also known as an index model in econometrics and statistics.

-To address sparse regression in linear models, various other regularization techniques have been developed, such as the $\ell_q(0<q<1)$ penalty \citep{lq}, the SCAD \citep{fan2001variable}, and the MCP \citep{zhang2010nearly}.
-It is well-known that LASSO has constant derivative that induces persistent shrinkage and biased estimation\citep{zou2006adaptive}.
+Various regularization techniques have been developed in the context of linear regression models, such as the LASSO, $\ell_q(0<q<1)$ penalty \citep{lq}, SCAD \citep{fan2001variable}, and MCP \citep{zhang2010nearly}.
+It is well-known that LASSO has constant derivative that induces persistent shrinkage and biased estimation \citep{zou2006adaptive}.
 In contrast, concave penalties (e.g., SCAD, MCP, and $\ell_q(0<q<1)$) have derivatives that vanish for large coefficients, thereby mitigating shrinkage bias and yielding nearly unbiased estimates.
 However, nonconvex penalties introduces computational challenges.
 In particular, highly nonconvex penalties may cause numerous local minima, and the convergence of first-order algorithm (e.g., PGA) relies on favorable properties of the objective function.
-One such property is weak convexity, which is a key condition that generally ensures the proximal operator is single-valued \citep{wang2010chebyshev,khanh2025inexact}, under standard technical assumptions.
+One such property is weak convexity, which is a key condition that generally ensures the proximal operator is single-valued under standard technical assumptions \citep{wang2010chebyshev,khanh2025inexact}.
 If this condition is violated, the proximal operator may be multi-valued, which poses a potential risk that iterative algorithms could fail to converge to a meaningful solution.